 - You can also go to My Reminders in the app and set up a reminder to test your blood sugar one hour after a premeal reading.

-What Is The ‘Upper Limit’ On the Hourly Glucose Chart?
+The ‘Upper Limit’ On the Hourly Glucose Chart

 - The upper limit line on the hourly glucose chart in the DDF app is set at 30 mg/dL or 1.6 mmol/L above your current trigger.

-- The primary goal of DDF is to simply wait until your blood glucose is below your trigger before eating.
-However, it’s also helpful to dial in what and how much you eat so blood glucose returns below baseline more quickly.
+- The primary goal of DDF is to wait until your blood glucose is below your trigger before eating.
+However, dialling in what and how much you eat is also helpful so blood glucose returns below baseline more quickly.

 - If your post-meal blood glucose during baselining goes above the ‘upper limit’ line, it’s a sign that you overfilled your glucose tank.